-This is accounted for in Policy and Standards Department and Education Department planning for 2012/2013 and 2013/2014.
+This is accounted for in Policy and Standards Department and Education Department planning for 2013-2014.
+The amendments to publications will be accounted for in Policy and Standards Department and Communications Department planning in 2014-2015 and 2015-2016.

 Financial implications